 Homework is an integral part of any learning experience and it is necessary for students to complete the assignments on a regular basis in order to be successful.
-In addition to appropriate attention to homework, proper effort and attitude are essential for student success.
-AP Calculus is a college level course, and in an attempt to prepare students for a college level experience, quarter and final grades are based solely on the grades achieved on tests and quizzes.
-However, in order to acknowledge these aspects of a successful approach to calculus, the scale used reflects (and incorporates) credit for effort, attitude, and homework.
+In addition to appropriate attention to homework, proper effort and attitude are essential aspects, as well.
+AP Calculus is a college level course and in an attempt to prepare students for a college level grading system, their quarter and final grades are based solely on the grades achieved on tests and quizzes.
+However, in order to acknowledge these aspects of a successful approach to calculus, the scale used reflects and incorporates credit for effort, attitude, and homework.

 AVERAGE GRADE

-$\begin{array}{rrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrr$ A A- B+ B- C+ C- D+ D
+$\begin{array}{rrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrr$ A A- B+ B B- C+ C C- D+ D

 0 - 31 F